-- You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.
+- You have had or will have an organ or stem cell transplant. - · You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.

 Studies have shown that an extra dose in the primary series may give better protection to adults with a weak immune system.
 In babies and children with a weak immune system, an extra dose may also give better protection, but research is still happening to learn more.
-If you get a 4-dose primary series of the Pfizer-BioNTech vaccine, this is considered "off-label use."
-This means the vaccine is not licensed (approved for use) in this situation but is supported by vaccine experts.
+If you get more than 2-doses of a bivalent vaccine in your primary series, or you get a bivalent vaccine as a third or fourth dose in your primary series, this is considered "off-label use".
+Vaccine experts support using these vaccines in this way.